Accounting standards engender confidence in the financial reporting of the private, public and not-for-profit sectors.

 Audit & Assurance standards ensure trust in an organisation's financial reports.

-The XRB Board has developed a set of due process guidelines which the NZASB and the NZAuASB must follow before issuing a standard, amendment to a standard, or other pronouncement.
+The XRB Board has developed a set of due process guidelines which the NZASB, the NZAuASB must follow before issuing a standard, amendment to a standard, or other pronouncement.
+[These are being revised in 2025/2026]

-For a detailed description of how our standards are set, read the following documents alongside these diagrams.
+For a detailed description of how our standards are set, read the following documents.
 They set out the full processes for setting both accounting standards and auditing & assurance standards:

 Before a new standard (or amendment, authoritative notice or other pronouncement for issue) can be approved, the standard-setting Board must be assured that:

-The standard-setting Board prepares a certificate signing memo which outlines the due process followed, the major issues raised by the constituency during that process, and the conclusions reached by the standard-setting Board in considering them.
+The standard-setting Board prepares a signing memorandum which outlines the due process followed, the major issues raised by the constituency during that process, and the conclusions reached by the standard-setting Board in considering them.

-The XRB Board Chair signs the certificate and the standard-setting Board can then issue the standard/amendment/ pronouncement.
+The XRB Board Chair signs an approval certificate and the standard-setting Board can then issue the standard/amendment/ pronouncement.

-When we issue a standard, amendment, or pronouncement we notify this publicly on our website and via our NZASB Update or NZAuASB Update as appropriate.
+When we issue a standard, amendment, or pronouncement we notify this publicly on our website and via our Accounting Alert, Auditing & Assurance Alert, or Climate Alert as appropriate.

 Changes to standards are also posted to our Recent Approvals page.